msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Noms.md

 <p>With the launching of products such as Pair Chat and Pair Intern, we see
 a big uptake in LLM-centric products amongst civil servants.</p>
 <p>While these products are good for creative and rudimentary tasks such
-as drafting an initial policy paper or summarizing information, there are <strong>limitations with addressing tasks with a defined expected output</strong>.
+as drafting an initial policy paper or summarising information, there are <strong>limitations with addressing tasks with a defined expected output</strong>.
-Part of the problem is that we could not fine-tune the model according to a given task, as there is a lack of input-labeled output pairs or a concrete set of metrics for a given specific domain.That being said, there is one specific use-case we found in the government that fulfills this use case - Government Meeting Minutes.</p>
+Part of the problem is that we could not fine-tune the model according to a given task, as there is a lack of input-labeled output pairs or a concrete set of metrics for a given specific domain.
+That being said, there is one specific use-case we found in the government that fulfils this use case - Government Meeting Minutes.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/A3.jpeg">
 </div>